 Why I wanted to try the Thrive 5+

-Even though my courses fascinate me very much (like Forensic Biology and Business Management), I occasionally do get a little worn out because of how many courses (and jobs) I'm balancing.
+Even though my courses (like Forensic Biology and Business Management) fascinate me, I occasionally do get a little worn out because of how many courses (and jobs) I'm balancing.
 Often, I can get so bogged down in this quicksand of assignments and test prep that I have little time to really contemplate my mental health.

 However, I’ve learned through the past 2 academic years that I do need some off time to recharge.
 (Otherwise, my ability to retain information predictably wanes like the coy moon.)
 Something I’ve always found beneficial to my mental health—and agreeable with my introversion—is doing some creative writing.
 So, to get the mental breaks I need, I decided to focus on penning creative pieces—the “+” part of the Thrive 5+!